Transitioning to the P&C Association

 The NSW Department of Education is pleased to announce additional support for Out of School Hours Care (OSHC) providers that are interested in transferring their service to a Parent & Citizens Association, to enable the transition to become a Category A provider.

 Following the OSHC provider category review, Category A providers are now limited to Parents & Citizens Associations incorporated under the Parents and Citizens (P&C) Associations Incorporation Act 1976.
 Category A providers are eligible to receive an eight-year licence renewal when their existing licence agreement terminates.
-Further information about the provider category review is available here.
+View further information about the provider category review.

 The Department has worked closely with the Federation of P&C Associations to develop the support that is available; including a template for an Asset Sale Agreement as well as a grant program to help cover the cost for providers that choose to transition their OSHC service.